scrapinghub/frontera/docs/source/topics/frontera-settings.rst

 Default: ``False``

-Whatever workers should use Thrift compact protocol.
-Dramatically reduces transmission overhead, but needs to be turned on on server too.
+When enabled workers will use the framed and compact protocol of Thrift .
+Dramatically reduces transmission overhead, but the server needs to be configured to use framed and compact protocol.

 .. setting:: HBASE_USE_SNAPPY